RobinMeis/AirMusic/docs/on_connect.md

 ### hotkeylist
 Endpoint: ```http://<Radio IP>/hotkeylist```

-Returns a list of hotkeys?
-Currently not sure how to configure a hotkey
+Returns a list of hotkeys for radio stations.
+See internet_radio.md for more information

 Response:
 ```